Empower the Workforce With A Culture of Peer-to-Peer Recognition

 1. High Morale and Motivation!

-Keeping in the perspective of an employee, when their co-workers appreciate them, it adds value.
+Keeping in an employee's perspective, when their co-workers appreciate them, it adds value.
 It showcases an employee's importance among the team members.

 In the long run, this helps to improve morale and motivation within the team.
 Moreover, it encourages them to go above and beyond for the team.